spring-media/aws-lambda-router/README.md

 * Lambda Proxy Resource support for AWS API Gateway
 * Enable CORS for requests
 * No external dependencies
-* Currently there are two `processors` (callers for Lambda) implemented: API Gateway ANY method (called proxyIntegration) and SNS.
+* Currently there are two `processors` (callers for Lambda) implemented: API Gateway ANY method (called proxyIntegration), SNS and SQS.

 ## Installation
 Install via npm